Superconductivity Proximate to Non-Abelian Fractional Spin Hall Insulator in Twisted Bilayer MoTe$_2$: Results

 We employ exact diagonalization (ED) to systematically examine the stability of both phases with varying $d$.
-ED is performed with periodic boundary conditions on system sizes $N=10, 12, 14,$ and $16$~\cite{supp}.
+ED is performed with periodic boundary conditions on system sizes $N=12, 14,$ and $16$~\cite{supp}.
 Our ED results largely confirm the intuition developed above, but also reveal an unexpected intermediate phase~[Fig.~\ref{fig:M1_PhaseDiagram}(a)].
-For example, the ground-state energies in each magnetization sector~[Fig.~\ref{fig:M1_PhaseDiagram}(b)] show that the model stabilizes a ferromagnetic Chern insulator for $d < d_{c,1} \approx 0.15~ a_M$ as expected, while it becomes paramagnetic for $d > d_{c,1}$.
-Similarly, we observe clear stabilization of the fractional quantum spin Hall insulator for $d > d_{c,2} \approx 0.33~a_M$~[Fig.~\ref{fig:M1_PhaseDiagram}(c,d)], where the system shows a ground-state degeneracy of 36 for $N = 12,16$~\cite{supp} and 4 for $N = 14$~[Fig.~\ref{fig:M2_ManyBodySpectrum}(a)], consistent with the even–odd effect expected for this phase~\cite{OSHIKAWA20071477}.
-The $4\pi$-periodic spectral flow of the ground states in this regime under time-reversal symmetric flux insertion further supports this~[Fig.~\ref{fig:M2_ManyBodySpectrum}(b)].
+For example, the ground-state energies in each magnetization sector~[Fig.~\ref{fig:M1_PhaseDiagram}(b)] show that the model stabilizes a ferromagnetic Chern insulator for $d < d_{c,1} \approx 0.15\,a_M$ as expected, while it becomes paramagnetic for $d > d_{c,1}$.
+Similarly, we observe clear stabilization of the fractional spin Hall insulator for $d > d_{c,2} \approx 0.34\,a_M$~[Fig.~\ref{fig:M1_PhaseDiagram}(c,d)], where the system shows a ground-state degeneracy of 36 for $N = 12,16$~\cite{supp} and 4 for $N = 14$~[Fig.~\ref{fig:M2_ManyBodySpectrum}(a)], consistent with the even–odd effect expected for this phase~\cite{oshikawa2007topological}.
+The $4\pi$-periodic spectral flow of the ground-states in this regime under time-reversal symmetric flux insertion, confirmed by tracking the wavefunction fidelities, further supports this~[Fig.~\ref{fig:M2_ManyBodySpectrum}(b)].